onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

   qualifier of faultFields.alarmAdditionalInformation within each alarm.

-FM Meta Data keywords must be provided in ‘hash format’ as Keyword:
+FM Meta Data keywords must be provided in 'hash format' as Keyword:
 Value.
 Values containing whitespace must be enclosed in single quotes.
 Successive keywords must be separated by commas.
 These conventions will make machine processing of FM Meta Data Keywords easier to perform.